Parliamentary.ai

 Overview

-This bill amends the Privacy and Electronic Communications (EC Directive) Regulations 2003 to allow the Information Commissioner's Office (ICO) to take action against company directors personally for breaches related to unsolicited marketing communications sent by their companies.
-This means directors can be held personally responsible for their company's spamming activities.
+This bill amends the Privacy and Electronic Communications (EC Directive) Regulations 2003 to allow the Information Commissioner's Office (ICO) to take action against company directors for breaches related to unsolicited marketing communications sent by their companies.
+Previously, only the company itself could be held accountable.

 Description